Shopify/hydrogen-v1/docs/components/primitive/script.md

 ### `onIdle`

-These scripts are loaded, injected and executed when the main thread is idle (via requestIdleCallback).
+These scripts are loaded, injected and run when the main thread is idle (via requestIdleCallback).
 In addition, these scripts include additional props to further customize their behavior `target`, `reload`, `onLoad`, `onReady` and `onError` callbacks.

 {% codeblock file, filename: 'Component.client.jsx' %}
 ```jsx